LucidSigma/stardust/README.md

 # Stardust
 A 2D game engine/framework built with C++20, SDL2, and OpenGL.

+This project is currently for personal use while I keep tweaking the API and features.
+Once I create a few demo games and solidified the API enough, I will begin work on documentation.

 ## Current Functionality
 * Window creation with SDL2.
 * Batch rendering with OpenGL.